ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

-We train and evaluate \modelname on TEACh \cite{padmakumar2021teach}, a dataset of over $3,000$ human-human interactive dialogues to complete household tasks in simulation.
-For evaluation, we experiment on the EDH instances using the divided test seen and unseen splits of TEACh\footnote{https://github.com/alexa/teach\#teach-edh-offline-evaluation}.
+\textbf{Dataset and Baselines.} We train and evaluate \modelname on TEACh \cite{padmakumar2021teach}, a dataset of over $3,000$ human-human interactive dialogues to complete household tasks in the AI2-THOR simulation \cite{kolve2017ai2}.
+For evaluation, we experiment on the EDH instances using the divided test seen and unseen splits of TEACh\footnote{\url{https://github.com/alexa/teach\#teach-edh-offline-evaluation}}.
 The unseen test split consists of rooms that are unseen during training, while the seen test split contains rooms that are present/seen during training.
 We directly compare our proposed \modelname model with the E.T. baseline \cite{padmakumar2021teach}, which does not possess the ability to ask questions.
 The E.T. model baseline can be viewed as \modelname with only the \textsc{Actioner} module.
-Implementation details and hyperparameters can be found in Appendix \ref{sec:imp}.
+Implementation details and hyperparameters can be found in the Appendix.